atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'I
 After a sullen silence, occasioned by a gmutual diltatisfadion, Fanny Ipoke first, and said, that she thought they might as well have staid in the country, for any pleasure they had received since they left it.
 - 1
-“I do not think fo, " replied Mrs.
+I do not think fo, " replied Mrs.
 #
-.Selby; “nd If you had not lilced to “come to London,, you might have staid where you was.!
-For part, J “like London extremely."; ►
+.Selby; nd If you had not lilced to come to London,, you might have staid where you was.!
+For part, J like London extremely."; ►
 C
 < !vv ‘ '4
-So should I, " said Fanny, “if we
+So should I, " said Fanny, if we
 '* S ^ jt /' / -. • f ... i - ’ ‘ i
-were not fo much ridiculed for hying “in Such a shabby house, and keeping
+were not fo much ridiculed for hying in Such a shabby house, and keeping
 i. ft ' I.. ^ €* •
 V Such disagreeable company.", ^
 .. st * J ^ ^ ^
 . ’ A
 , • • V Ji S ^ '
-. ““j that, can Soon be remedied Said Maria.
-“Now we are here, we can “look about us, and chuse for our“ “;
+. j that, can Soon be remedied Said Maria.
+Now we are here, we can look about us, and chuse for our ;
 II; i92 .
-J“
+J
-“and if you please.
-Madam, " ..•contimied she, tunning to her mother, “I will go tomorrow in search of “lodgings in a more genteel part of I the Town."
+and if you please.
+Madam, " ..•contimied she, tunning to her mother, I will go tomorrow in search of lodgings in a more genteel part of I the Town."
 LI '
 |!
 I j